ruchisahota/gaia/v1/doc/documentation.md

 #### `IPRecords (external:ip_records)`

-IPRecords refers to a list of IPRecord that contains the IP information
+IPRecords refers to a list of IPRecord that contains the IP information.

 | Characteristics | Value  |
 | -               | -:     |